|Location||University of Newcastle, Faculty of Health and Medicine|

 The successful applicant will be supported by a scholarship for three years at $26,682p.a. (indexed annually), with the opportunity to apply for a 6 month extension.
 Top-up scholarships are potentially available for suitable candidates.
 If the successful candidate is an international student, Overseas Student Health Cover (OHSC) will be provided for the duration of their candidature.
 A full tuition fee scholarship will also be offered to successful international candidates (domestic students undertaking a Research Higher Degree are not required to pay fees).
 Funding will also be made available to assist with relocation and establishment, if required.

 All applicants will receive automated confirmation that the documents have been received.
-Applicant short listing will occur by 4th August 2017 with successful applicants being notified by 18th August 2017.
+Short-listed applicants will be notified by 21st September 2017.
 Processing of documentation by the University of Newcastle (UoN) will take a minimum of two months prior to an offer of enrolment being issued.
-Note the UoN will require official or certified copies of the successful applicant's academic transcript prior to an official certificate of enrolment (CoE) being issued.
+Note the UoN will require official or certified copies of the successful applicant’s academic transcript prior to an official certificate of enrolment (CoE) being issued.
 After the CoE has been issued, international students must apply to the Australian Government for a student travel visa that will allow them enter the country to undertake their PhD.

 See our full disclaimer